 The Austrian arts promotion system includes various measures of direct support for creativity.
 The main measures are awards, prizes, scholarships, purchase of art works, grants such as contributions to printing costs of catalogues, running studios (federal studio house in Vienna and various studios abroad), productions, travelling expenses; and commissioning art works.
 Various artist-in-residence programmes have been established by the government, the provinces, the municipalities and various institutions in recent years for Austrian and international artists at home and abroad.

-Every year, 95 interdisciplinary scholarships for young artists are awarded by the Arts and Culture Division in the Federal Chancellery, 35 for music, performing arts and dance, 15 for literature, 10 for fine art, 10 for architecture and design and 5 each for artistic photography, video and media art, fashion, film and cultural management, with a support amount of 6 600 EUR per scholarship.
+Every year, 95 interdisciplinary scholarships for young artists are awarded by the Arts and Culture Division of the BMKOES, 35 for music, performing arts and dance, 15 for literature, 10 for fine art, 10 for architecture and design and 5 each for artistic photography, video and media art, fashion, film and cultural management, with a support amount of 7 800 EUR per scholarship.
 In addition, work- and project-scholarships for fine art, architecture, design, photography, video and media art and more than 60 scholarships abroad are awarded in various branches: there are scholarships for studios abroad for fine artists in Beijing, Chengdu, Chicago, Istanbul, Krumau, Mexico City, New York, Paris, Rome, Shanghai, Tokyo and Yogyakarta; and scholarships abroad for photographers in Rome, London, Paris and New York.
 Trainee scholarships for cultural managers and post-graduate further education scholarships abroad for dancers are designated for young artists from these branches.
 TISCHE, a six-month scholarship programme, promotes the professional and practical experience of young architects with a stay in a well-known architect’s office abroad.

 The Outstanding Artist Award for Women’s Culture honours art and cultural work that contributes to strengthening the position of women in public life.